nasa-gibs/gpu-data-to-image/README.md

 ## Setup

-The easiest way to use this software is to download a data file like `20160628-JPL-L4UHfnd-GLOB-v01-fv04-MUR.nc` and drag it to the data folder in this repository.
-You can run `pip install -r requirements.txt` to automatically install Python dependencies.
-Note that you must have a computer with an NVIDIA GPU and CUDA must be installed (follow the instructions at https://developer.nvidia.com/cuda-downloads.
-Then you can run a simple tile generation server with `python server.py`, or launch the WMTS-like flask server with `./run.sh`.
+This library requires NVIDIA CUDA, which can be downloaded [here](https://developer.nvidia.com/cuda-downloads).
+The remaining requirements are Python requirements and can be installed with `pip install -r requirements.txt`.
+The data folder contains a small (1 tile) pickled data file which can be used to run the default scripts.
+However, the only imagery which can be generated is the (0, 0, 0) overview and a one-tile MRF file.

+To get more data, download a large data file like `20160628-JPL-L4UHfnd-GLOB-v01-fv04-MUR.nc` and drag it to the data folder in this repository.
+Then update the product by passing a different name to the `Product` class.
+By default, the program will look for the appropriate colormap in the colormaps folder (same name) and online using NASA GIBS.
+Try to name the data file the same thing as the official NASA product designation.
 You can also use the `parser.py` file to pull date from the public NEXUS/SDAP backend.

 ## core.py